The committee have created these protocols to make our rehearsals as safe as possible

 - Instrument cases should be left behind or next to players’ chairs to avoid people mixing when unpacking and packing up.

-- People to wear masks until we start playing (strings can carry on wearing them when playing if wished).
+- People to wear masks until we start playing (strings should carry on wearing them when playing if they can manage this).

 - Chris will use a mic and amp to amplify his voice safely throughout the Hall.